postrational/blog/source/_posts/2015-11-29-building-beautiful-restful-apis-using-flask-swagger-flask-restplus.markdown

 tags: rest restful api flask swagger openapi flask-restplus
 ---

-This article outlines steps needed to create a RESTful API using Flask and Flask-RESTPlus.
+This article outlines steps needed to create a REST API using Flask and Flask-RESTPlus.
 These tools combine into a framework, which automates common tasks:

 * API input validation
 * formatting output (as JSON)